YipengHu/MPHY0043/tutorials/pointset/readme.md

 # Point Set Classification

-This tutorial is adapted from [Point cloud classification with PointNet](https://keras.io/examples/vision/pointnet/) with tf.keras.
+This tutorial is adapted from [Point cloud classification with PointNet](https://keras.io/examples/vision/pointnet/) with TensorFlow and Keras.

 However, we use a surgical data set from an ultrasound-guided prostate intervention.